MarcoLodini/windows365/Windows365/enterprise/provisioning.md

 When a Cloud PC is reprovisioned, the Cloud PC is deleted and recreated as a new Cloud PC.
 All user data, applications, customizations, and the like are deleted.

-The Cloud PC will be reprovisioned to the current configured settings in the provisioning policy that is targeting the user's Microsoft Entra group.
-If the image referenced by the policy has changed, or if policy has been changed in any other way, the reprovisioned Cloud PC uses the new settings.
+The Cloud PC is reprovisioned to the current configured settings in the provisioning policy that is targeting the user's Microsoft Entra group.
+If the image referenced by the policy changed, or if policy changed in any other way, the reprovisioned Cloud PC uses the new settings.

 [!INCLUDE [Reprovision a Frontline shared Cloud PC](../includes/reprovision-frontline-shared-cloud-pc.md)]